 - (i) The right to obtain access to personal data.
 Data subjects have the right to be provided with copies of their personal data along with certain details in relation to the processing of their personal data. - (ii) The right to information.
 Data subjects have the right to be provided with certain information, generally at the time at which their personal data is obtained.
 Maynooth University complies with this obligation via its data protection/privacy notices. - (iii) The right to rectification.
 Data subjects have the right to have inaccurate personal data that a controller holds in relation to them rectified. - (iv) The right to object and restrict processing.
 Data subjects have the right to require that a controller restricts its processing of their data in some circumstances, and have the right to object to the processing of their personal data in certain circumstances. - (v) Rights in relation to automated decision making.
 Data subjects have the right not to be subjected to processing which is wholly automated and which produces legal effects or otherwise which significantly affects them, and which is intended to evaluate certain personal matters, such as creditworthiness or performance at work, unless one of a number of limited exceptions applies. - (vi) The right to request erasure of personal data.
-Under certain circumstances a data subject has the right to request the erasure of their personal data. - (vii) The right to data portability.
+Under certain circumstances a data subject has the right to request the erasure of their personal data.

+(vii) The right to data portability.
 Under certain circumstances, Maynooth University may be required to provide a data subject with a copy of their personal data in a structured, commonly used and machine readable format.

 Maynooth University is obliged to comply with any requests by a data subject to exercise the above rights within strict timelines imposed under Data Protection Law (one month).
+Data access requests should be directed to the University's Data Protection Office so that they can be processed as efficiently as possible and within the timeframe specified in the legislation.
+Contact: dataprotection@mu.ie.

-6. Third Parties Processors
+8. Third Party Processors